Chekhanadski/Czestochowa_website_HTML-CSS/README.md

 ## Actions to view the project:

-To run this site, you need to open the main-page file.html in the browser
+To run this site, you need to open the main-page.html file in the browser.